mlcommons/GaNDLF/docs/usage.md

 [Back To Top &uarr;](#table-of-contents)

-### Running preprocessing before training/inference
+### Running preprocessing before training/inference (optional)

-This is optional, but recommended.
+Running preprocessing before training/inference is optional, but recommended.
 It will significantly reduce the computational footprint during training/inference at the expense of larger storage requirements.
+To run preprocessing before training/inference you can use the following command, which will save the processed data in `./experiment_0/output_dir/` with a new data CSV and the corresponding model configuration:

 ```bash
 # continue from previous shell
 (venv_gandlf) $> python gandlf_preprocess \